I Want You (Juliet Roberts song): Critical reception

-Larry Flick from Billboard wrote, "Roberts easily rises above the throng of big-voiced dance divas by working a delivery that includes more than merely belting high-pitch shrieks.
+Larry Flick from Billboard magazine wrote, "Roberts easily rises above the throng of big-voiced dance divas by working a delivery that includes more than merely belting high-pitch shrieks.
 She has an interesting middle range and a playful style of phrasing that is further embellished by immeasurable charisma.
 All these elements add up to a gleeful pop/disco anthem that is essential for club disciples, as well as those at pop radio who are brave enough to go for something fresh and exciting."
 Dave Sholin from the Gavin Report said, "She cites Sam Cooke, Gladys Knight and the Temptations as some of her early musical influences, and that propensity for soul music is evident on this track."
 He added, "Full of high energy and exciting."
-Chuck Campbell from Knoxville News Sentinel viewed it as a "uplifting single" and a "joyous dance number with a great hook."
+Chuck Campbell from Knoxville News Sentinel named it a "uplifting single" and a "joyous dance number with a great hook."
 In his weekly UK chart commentary, James Masterton deemed it "a fairly standard piece of dance/soul".
+Jennifer Nine from Melody Maker complimented it as "smoochy, romantic, nice voice, radio-friendly".

-Pan-European magazine Music & Media commented, "'Canned violins' make a striking intro to the 'monster album edit' only, without doubt the most suitable remix of the fast soul song for daytime radio play."
-Andy Beevers from Music Week gave it four out of five, saying, "This very catchy song was released earlier this year as the flipside to the ballad "Again".
+Pan-European magazine Music & Media wrote, "'Canned violins' make a striking intro to the 'monster album edit' only, without doubt the most suitable remix of the fast soul song for daytime radio play."
+Andy Beevers from Music Week gave it a score of four out of five and named it Pick of the Week in the category of Dance, saying, "This very catchy song was released earlier this year as the flipside to the ballad 'Again'.
 Now it gets the star billing it always deserved.
 The new remixes from K Klass and Junior Vasquez have taken it to the UK Club Chart and another crossover hit is on the cards."
-He also noted in the magazine's RM Dance Update, "Having sat back and reaped the belated rewards of her old recordings in 1993, Juliet Roberts eventually gets to release a brand new track.
-The good news is that it has been well worth waiting for.
-"I Want You" features the usual big vocal performance that has bags of soul and does not fall short in the catchiness stakes."
-Another editor, James Hamilton, declared it as a "soaringly wailed bouncy chanter".
+He also noted in the magazine's Record Mirror Dance Update, "The good news is that it has been well worth waiting for.
+'I Want You' features the usual big vocal performance that has bags of soul and does not fall short in the catchiness stakes."
+In his weekly Record Mirror dance music column, James Hamilton named it a "storming bouncy strutter" and "soaringly wailed bouncy chanter".
+Leesa Daniels from Smash Hits said the beginning of the song "sounds exactly the same" as "Reneissance" by M People.

-Music video

-A music video was produced to promote the song, directed by American filmmaker and comic artist Antoine Fuqua.